an0nusr/sofurry-metadata-downloader/README.md

 # SoFurry Author Metadata Downloader
-A tool to download info about an an author's works on SoFurry.
+A tool to download info about an author's works on SoFurry.

 Have you ever wanted to find a specific story from an author on SoFurry, but had trouble locating it?
 SoFurry search doesn't allow